Foundations of Early Literacy: Using Your Knowledge to Enrich Library Experiences for Young Children and Their Families

 Credits: 1.5 CEUs or 15 PDHs

 Everyone on board!
 No matter what your position in the library, it is important to understand early literacy and ways to support families to help all children enter school ready to learn to read.
 Both using and expanding on the early literacy information in the Every Child Ready to Read® initiative (from ALA’s Public Library Association and the Association for Library Service to Children), you will become familiar with the early literacy skills (phonological awareness, print awareness, letter knowledge, vocabulary, and background knowledge) and practices (talking, singing, reading, writing, and playing).
 Building on this knowledge, we will explore ways to apply them to your work, including ways to make library environments supportive of staff sharing early literacy information and activities with parents and caregivers.

-- Understand what early literacy is and is not
+- Define early literacy, describing what it is and is not

-- Identify early literacy skills in books and ways to share books to support early literacy at each age level (infants, toddlers, two- and three-year olds, and four- and five-year olds)
+- Identify and describe ways to share books to support early literacy components at each age level: infants, toddlers, two-year- olds and three- to five-year olds

 This class is four weeks of content.
-There WILL be homework during the fourth week which will be due by the end of the fifth week.
 Although there are individual differences, you may expect each week to take 3 - 4 hours of work which includes the readings, watching the presentations and homework assignments.

 This course is part of our Certificate in Early Childhood Literacy, but can be taken as a stand-alone course as well.